wyaaung/portfolio-website/README.md

 ### Tooling

-Linting is an active part of development process, the linting is activated `pre-commit` stage and is applied only on the **staged** files.
+Linting is an active part of the development process, the linting is activated `pre-commit` stage and is applied only on the **staged** files.
 This ensures that every new and changed file is validated against linting rules.

 - [ESLint](https://eslint.org/)
 - [Kusky](https://typicode.github.io/husky/) - To configure git hooks
-- [lint-staged](https://github.com/lint-staged/lint-staged) - To lint codes before committing code
+- [lint-staged](https://github.com/lint-staged/lint-staged) - To lint only **staged** codes before committing code

+Linting helps maintain a consistent coding style, catching errors early. `lint-staged` ensures that only the necessary files are linted, improving efficiency and preventing unwanted commits.
+This helps to maintain high code quality with minimal effort.

 ## Getting Started